 Namibia is soul-stirring.
-Here on the southwest edge of Africa, orange sand dunes rise a thousand feet high against a cobalt sky.
+Here on the southwest edge of Africa, orange dunes rise a thousand feet high against a cobalt sky.
 Inside are diamonds, tucked into the mountains of sand by currents, waves and wind.
 The coastal desert is washed by the relentless ocean, while inland the sun bakes the plains into a cracked puzzle of dried mud, pocked with enough grass and thornbush to sustain desert rhinoceros and other rare species.
 Raptors on high survey arid canyons that slice through vast plateaus, and dry riverbeds run like veins across the landscape.
 There is water here, too, though its presence is subtle.
 At times, life is sustained merely by drops of dew and remnants of fog that drift in from the ocean.
-In the stark Etosha salt pan, whose waterholes attract fantastic numbers of game, including feline predators.
+In the stark Etosha salt pan, waterholes attract great numbers of game pursued by feline predators.
 Springbok, oryx, kudu and dik-dik run to elude them in a great and ancient desert dance.

 Exclusive Private Wildlife ReservesDiscover the vast private nature reserves of Kulala, Palmwag and Ongava, filled with unusual wildlife found nowhere else in Africa, though never filled with crowds

 Track Rare Desert RhinocerosTrack rhinos on foot from Desert Rhino Camp in the remote Palmwag Concession, and search for other uniquely desert-adapted species

 Fly Between Remote CampsFly between secluded luxury camps enveloped by silent wilderness, maximizing time for wildlife viewing and close-up exploration of the desert landscape